 The contingent consideration consists of estimated future payments related to the Company's acquisition of CCM.
-The fair value of the contingent consideration is determined using the real options technique which incorporates various estimates, including projected net revenue and gross margin that is subject to the contingent consideration payment, a volatility factor applied to net revenue and gross margin based on year-on-year growth in net revenue and gross margin of comparable companies and discount rates.
+The fair value of the contingent consideration is determined using the real options technique which incorporates various estimates, including projected net revenue that is subject to the contingent consideration payment, a volatility factor applied to net revenue based on year-on-year growth in net revenue of comparable companies and discount rates.
 As certain of these inputs are not observable in the market, the contingent consideration is classified as a Level 3 instrument.
-Significant changes in the projected net revenue and gross margin, or discount rates would have a material impact on the fair value of the contingent consideration.
+Significant changes in the projected net revenue or discount rates would have a material impact on the fair value of the contingent consideration.
+Changes in the fair value of the contingent consideration are recorded in earnings on the Company's condensed consolidated statements of operations.
 See Note 8, Acquisitions, for further details related to the acquisition.

-The following table represents the change in the contingent consideration during the three months ended September 30, 2020 (in thousands):
+The following table represents the changes in the contingent consideration during the three and six months ended December 31, 2020 (in thousands):

-Three e Months Ended
+Three Months Ended Six Months Ended

-Sept ember 30, 2020
+Decer nber 31, 2020 December 31, 2020

-Balance at the beginning of period \$ 3,170
+Balance at the beginning of period \$ 2,822 \$ 3,170

-Changes in fair value during the period
+Changes in fair value during the period -

 Payments made during the period (348)

-Balance at the end of period \$ 2,822
+Balance at the end of period \$ 2,822 \$ 2,822